enterprisesaas/scaredofthedark/README.md

-# scaredofthedark
+# Manuscripts for LeanPub publishing

+1. Finding King David
-Scared of the Dark - a mini book about inner exploration, let's dive in.
+2. Scared of the Dark - current book
+3. Would You Live in a Lighthouse - *New*